 If a specific requirement turns out to be difficult to fulfil, due to technical or significant economic reasons, the FCR provider may from the reserve connecting TSO request an exception from the specific requirement.
-The reserve connecting TSO may approve such an exception, if such an exception has no impact on the FCR provision from that specific FCR providing entity, and no significant impact on the stability of the interconnected power system.
+The reserve connecting TSO may approve such an exception, if such an exception has no impact on the FCR provision from that specific FCR providing entity, and no significant impact on the stability of the interconnected power system or the FCR markets.